-If you wish to work in the security industry, then you should learn about the various training types.
-This is because there’s a different type of training for each security guard job.
+If you wish to work in the security industry, you should learn about the various training types.
+That is because there’s a different type of training for each security guard job.

 In this blog, we’ll talk about seven security jobs.
 There may be other kinds, but on this occasion, we will only focus on these.

 These Are the 7 Types of Security Guards

 A security professional should be highly trained for each specific job description.
 For that reason, there are several requirements to become a security guard.
 The requirements will vary with the kind of security job as well as the state.

 The types of security guards are divided into different sections.
 First, there are armed and unarmed security guards, then contract and proprietary guards.
 There are also stationary and patrol guards as well as uniformed officers.
 Finally, you can hire residential, business, or personal guards.

 No matter which security guard services you need, make sure that the officers have the proper training.
 Also, do your due diligence before hiring a company to handle your security.

 For now, let’s discuss each different type.